Varicose Vein Causes

 Genetics

-Genetics is believed to be the primary cause of varicose veins.
+Genetics are believed to be the primary cause of varicose veins.
 There is strong evidence that weakness in your veins and valves is inherited.
 Your unique genetic profile determines the strength of your vein walls, valves and muscle density – all of which provide support to your circulatory system.
 In addition to being born with weak veins, you can inherit too few valves from one or both of your parents.

 Excess Weight

-Poor Diet
+Diet

-And just as there are foods that can damage veins, there are also a few food items that can keep them strong and healthy.
+But, while these foods are bad in large quantities, it doesn’t you have to avoid them entirely.
+It’s best to consume them in moderation and balance them out with food items that can keep them strong and healthy.
 These include fibre, vitamin E, and Flavonoids (often found in fruits and vegetables).

 Medical History